 No trials at low risk of bias support the use of traction, stretching, or ultrasound therapy for chronic neck pain.
 However, Yang et al found that intermittent cervical traction (ICT) may have short-term pain relief effects, but generally the information regarding ICT is inconclusive.
-20 Likewise, a 2018 systematic review reported "some support to the use of the mechanical and manual traction for CR [cervical radiculopathy] in addition to other physical therapy procedures for pain reduction, but yielding lesser effects on function/disability", but the reviewers note a lack of homogeneity in diagnostic criteria among the included studies. ^{21,22}
+Likewise, a 2018 systematic review reported "some support to the use of the mechanical and manual traction for CR [cervical radiculopathy] in addition to other physical therapy procedures for pain reduction, but yielding lesser effects on function/disability", but the reviewers note a lack of homogeneity in diagnostic criteria among the included studies.
+21,22

 Low quality evidence suggests clinically important long-term improvements in neck pain, function/disability, and global perceived effect, when manual therapy and exercise are compared to no treatment.
-High quality evidence suggests greater short-term pain relief than exercise alone, 23 but no long-term differences across multiple outcomes for (sub) acute/chronic neck pain with or without cervicogenic headache.
+High quality evidence suggests greater short term pain relief than exercise alone, 23 but no long term differences across multiple outcomes for (sub) acute/chronic neck pain with or without cervicogenic headache.
 Moderate quality evidence supports this treatment combination for pain reduction and improved quality of life, over manual therapy alone for chronic neck pain and suggests greater short-term pain reduction when compared to traditional care for acute whiplash.
 Evidence regarding radiculopathy was sparse.
-24 significantly better improvement in patients with chronic neck pain at post-intervention and at 6-month follow-up as compared to patients undergoing TENS therapy.26

-Coulter et al found that there is low to moderate quality evidence that various types of manipulation and/or mobilization will reduce pain and improve function for chronic nonspecific neck pain compared to other interventions, however a-multimodal approaches have the greatest potential impact.25 Likewise, Díaz-Pulido et al report that manual therapy resulted in
+Coulter et al found that there is low to moderate quality evidence that various types of manipulation and/or mobilization will reduce pain and improve function for chronic nonspecific neck pain compared to other interventions, however multimodal approaches have the greatest potential impact.
+Likewise, Díaz-Pulido et al report that manual therapy resulted in significantly better improvement in patients with chronic neck pain at post-intervention and at 6 month follow up as compared to patients undergoing TENS therapy.